fergaldoyle/eo-io/README.md

     s3 = eo_io.store_geotiff.ToS3(processing_module, frequency, request_func, testing)
 where processing_module is the name of the custom scripts processing module,
-      frequency is frequency of the ouput product daily, monthly, yearrly... request_func is the Sentinel-Hub functino is an instance of SentinelHubRequest testing is a boolean: True if the function is used for testing
+      frequency is frequency of the output product daily, monthly, yearly... request_func is the Sentinel-Hub function is an instance of SentinelHubRequest testing is a boolean: True if the function is used for testing